 v 22…And it will come about that you shall divide it by lot for an inheritance among yourselves and among the aliens (“Gerim and “strangers in the land”-this implies that these believing non-Jews were to be regarded as sons receiving full hereditary property along with the Jewish people-Eph 2.11-22; Caleb is an example of this concept because he received an inheritance among Judah-Josh 14.6-15) who stay in your midst (and not temporary residents), who bring forth sons in your midst.
 And they shall be to you as the native-born among the sons of Israel; they shall be allotted an inheritance with you among the tribes of Israel.

-v 23…And it will come about that the tribe with which the alien (Ger) stays, there shall you him his inheritance,” declares the Lord God.
+v 23…And it will come about that the tribe with which the alien (Ger) stays, there shall you shall give him his inheritance,” declares the Lord God.